 Why There's No Way to Secure your Company Data, and What to Do About It

-I wrote a blog in October about hackers using a phone system automated attendant / voice mail to get into a company's phone system, costing it $166,000 in fraudulent long distance charges over a single weekend:
+I wrote a Bulletin about hackers using a phone system automated attendant / voice mail to get into a company's phone system, costing it $166,000 in fraudulent long-distance charges over a single weekend:

 Hacking a phone system is probably easier than hacking into many computer networks.
 The phone system hackers are primarily looking for default passwords on VM accounts.
 There are many to be found out there!